chriseppstein/chriseppstein.github.com/content/posts/2011-08-21-responsive-layouts-with-sass.markdown

   * `.g-<media>-a<#>` - Appends `#` grid units of padding to the right of the column.
   * `.g-<media>-p<#>` - Prepends `#` grid units of padding to the left of the column.

 I don't want to imply that this is the only approach, it's just how I did it.
 The important part is the media-based naming convention.
 The class names are terse for a reason.
 When I first designed the grid I used class names like `.grid-desktop-first`; changing to `.g-d-f` and similar names make the markup easier to scan and reduces the CSS file size by about 10kb for the low cost of an increased learning curve.
-Here's the Sass code I made to generate define the grid system -- note that while I could have, I'm not using any grid library.
+Here's the Sass code I made to define the grid system -- note that while I could have, I'm not using any grid library.
 When you have implemented as many of them as I have, it's just as easy to build your own :)

 <script src="https://gist.github.com/1163006.js?file=_grid-system.scss"></script>